y-lapeyre/Shamrock/README.md

 Shamrock is a general purpose HPC hydrodynamics simulation code focused on astrophysical contexts.
 The whole code is **C++17** by default, and all accelerated parts are done using **SYCL**, which can be directly compiled directly to native **CUDA**, **ROCM**, **OpenMP** and much more.
 Shamrock also supports multiple GPUs and Heterogeneous cluster using **MPI**.
+The main ideas behind the code are :
+- Modern
+- Modular
+- Fast
+- Portable

 ## Getting in touch

 Join us on [Discord](https://discord.gg/Q69s5buyr5)!
 Alternatively, open a discussion or issue in this repository.